 Why this CV works

-- Safety is your top priority here—nobody wants an unwelcome surprise once the lights are off.
+- Safety is your top priority here—no one wants an unwelcome surprise once the lights are off.

 - So, how do you prove you’re the safety superhero?
 With quantified metrics, of course!
 See Benjamin’s residential electrician CV and how he uses phrases like “complying with all safety standards” and “Repaired and maintained electrical systems… with no safety incidents.”
 That’s one surefire way of showing you’ve got safety wired into your work ethic.